 Leah is the CCO of Ker-Chunk Games and leads art production and creative universes for original IPs and client work.
 Leah was the character designer and animator for PrinceNapped, a puzzle game to rescue a prince which Apple featured under “New Games We Love” and “Great on iPhone X”.
 She also created the art for Rainbow Tree Stickers for imessages to normalize the representation of LGBTQIA families.
 She excels at creating unique stories expressed through character animation and understanding the challenges of creating new ideas for already established brands.

-Department Chair, Lead Designer, & Lead Storyteller, Full Sail University, Story Tonic
+Lead Designer, & Lead Storyteller, Story Tonic

 Allyssa A Lewis

 Creative Strategist and Career Consultant, Allyssa A Lewis, is also a prime-time television EMMY® winning Animator most noted for her animation on over 75 episodes and promos of FX’s series “Archer”.
 She has created content for NBC’s “30 Rock”, Discovery Channel, Mtv, i am OTHER, Animation Domination, Apple, ComicCon San Diego, Georgia Public Broadcasting (PBS), and Captain Planet’s Planeteer Movement.

 As Founder and Executive Director of Georgia’s first and largest animation resource and staffing agency, My Animation Life (MAL), her team works to find creative strategies and solutions for both studios and independents.
 Creating Georgia’s most inclusive animation map, calendar, and classified listing are just a few of the popular assets MAL provides to strengthen Georgia’s animation industry.